cenzwong/blog/Accessing-dtap-in-pods/readme.md

 </configuration>
 ```
 ### Alternative
 I have prepared an example configuration file on [Github](https://github.com/helloezmeral/hpe-binary/tree/main/hadoop-dtap-config).
-If your Hadoop is do not have special configuration, you can simply download and replace your existing configuration file.
+If your Hadoop do not have special configuration, you can simply download and replace your existing configuration file.
 ## Test your HDFS command
+Here is some common commands used to interacted with datatap.
 ```
 # Current working directory -> $HADOOP_HOME

+# Check the version of the hadoop
-bin/hadoop
+bin/hadoop version

+# List the files from the default TenantStorage Data Source
 bin/hdfs dfs -ls dtap://TenantStorage/

+# Make new directory user in dtap://TenantStorage/
 bin/hdfs dfs -mkdir dtap://TenantStorage/user

+# Move the text files helloworld.txt to "cenz" folder
 bin/hdfs dfs -put helloworld.txt dtap://TenantStorage/cenz
 bin/hdfs dfs -put -f helloworld.txt dtap://TenantStorage/cenz # force replacement

+# Concatenate a file in dtap
 bin/hdfs dfs -cat dtap://TenantStorage/cenz/helloworld.txt

+# Remove a file in dtap
 bin/hdfs dfs -rm dtap://TenantStorage/cenz/helloworld.txt
 ```